PhantomCybernetics/phntm_bridge_client/README.md

 # log out & back in
 ```

-### Clone this repo and build the Docker image
+### (Optional) Clone this repo and build the Docker image

-You can also use built Docker images, see [ghcr.io/phantomcybernetics/phntm_bridge_client](https://github.com/PhantomCybernetics/phntm_bridge_client/pkgs/container/phntm_bridge_client) for ROS distributions and architectures.
+You can also use our pre-built Docker images, see [ghcr.io/phantomcybernetics/phntm_bridge_client](https://github.com/PhantomCybernetics/phntm_bridge_client/pkgs/container/phntm_bridge_client) for ROS distributions and architectures.

 ```bash
 cd ~